Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 07. Maiden Mother Crone

 Today’s revelations include the Nightjar Illustration (Adam Burke) created album artwork, details, and a first taste of the new record with the single, “New Dominion“, via an official video.
 The song, like all of those on ‘Bask III‘, is inspired by portions of legends, folklore, or mythology derived from the rural surroundings the band call home.
-Additional themes centering on human struggles, societal issues, and life in general also molds this material.
+Additional themes centering on human struggles, societal issues, and life in general also mold this material.

 The “New Dominion” visualizer was directed and shot by Garrett Williams with assistance from Brelle Walker, and edited by Drew Storcks and Garrett Williams.
-It was shot on location at The Mothlight in Asheville, N.C. and contains visuals rendered by Psensibil Creative and Oblivion Light Show.
+It was shot on location at The Mothlight in Asheville, N.C., and contains visuals rendered by Psensibil Creative and Oblivion Light Show.